IAIA24 Sessions

 Conference Topic: G3.
 Biodiversity and ecology

-We invite people and organization’s to share their experiences with SEA and Marine and Coastal Spatial Planning aiming to share lessons learned that can be used in the development of SEA guidance for Marine Spatial Planning asked for by the United Nations Treaty of the High Seas.
+Marine spatial planning within jurisdictional boundaries, but increasingly outside, become subject to SEA safeguarding marine biodiversity.
+We invite people and organizations to share experiences that can be used in the development of SEA guidance for Marine and Coastal Spatial Planning asked for by the UN Treaty of the High Seas

 Acceptance Status: approve